-DUCivR 72-3 RESPONSE TO OBJECTION TO NONDISPOSITIVE PRETRIAL DECISION
+DUCIVR 72-3 RESPONSE TO AN OBJECTION TO A MAGISTRATE JUDGE DECISION

-(a) Stays of Magistrate Judge Orders.
+(a) Stay of Magistrate Judge Order.

-Pending a review of objections, motions for stay of magistrate judge orders shall be addressed initially to the magistrate judge who issued the order.
+A motion for a stay of a magistrate judge order must first be addressed by the magistrate judge who issued the order.